kluete/adag/README.md

 ## What I Wrote Off (and didn't try)

 * on the fly core-hopping whenever a path fanned out.
 With large enough payloads, this would have resulted in major slowdowns due to cache flushes -- both on fanning out and remerging.
-Either way, idle (powered-down) CPU cores aren't that valuable in back-end data-intensive calculations, but mostly in energy-sensitive environments like smartphones.
+Either way, idle (powered-down) CPU cores aren't that valuable in back-end data-intensive calculations, but mostly in environments like smartphones where energy conservation is more important than speed.

 ## What Was Tricky